 Though, the iPhone 6 isn’t the only iPhone to get left behind.
 There are a handful of other models including the original iPhone, the iPhone 3G, the iPhone 3GS, the iPhone 4, the iPhone 4s, the iPhone 5, the iPhone 5s, and the iPhone 5c.

 Who Is Getting iOS 14?

-If you’ve bought a new phone in the last four years, we’ve got some good news.
-Your phone will be getting iOS 14.
+If you’ve bought a new phone in the last four or five years, we’ve got some good news.
+Your phone can update to iOS 14.
 Any iPhone released since the iPhone 6s is eligible for iOS 14.
 This includes the following phones: